DiamondLightSource/fa-archiver-py3/docs/fa-spectrum.rst

 $(control):PVS
     The enum strings in this PV contain the device names of the FA ids being processed.
 This is used by the show-spectrum EDM screen.

+$(control):THRESHOLD
+    If `-Q` was used to enable threshold detection this PV can be used to adjust the current threshold.

+$(control):STATUS
+    If `-Q` was used to enable threshold detection this indicates whether spectrum integration is running or paused.

 For each FA id listed on the command line in the given *id-list* the following PVs are generated with `$(device)` set to the corresponding device name as